maddox/am2plex/README.md

 - ` - Single` appended
 - `Deluxe Edition` appended to the album name

-You'll most likely see a ton of missing artists and albums due to the fact that your Plex library just doesn't have some of the modern music youv'e been listening to for the last few years you have been suffering through with streaming music.
+You'll most likely see a ton of missing artists and albums due to the fact that your Plex library just doesn't have some of the modern music you've been listening to for the last few years you have been suffering through with streaming music.

 There are many other reasons too.
 Just make a strong drink, open the text file in one window and your Plex library in another and get to work.